EduOrtegaDEV/EduOrtegaDEV.github.io/_posts/2021-03-04-im-senior-developer-imposter-syndrome.md

 It’s hard for me to not do this although I am aware that each person has their own rate of growth and learning.
 It’s like when I am in a job interview and the interviewer asks me: on a scale of 1 to 10 how good are you at C#?
 I think that the question itself is wrong given that for instance for me a 10 is [Anders Hejlsberg](https://en.wikipedia.org/wiki/Anders_Hejlsberg) and compared to him I’m just a 2 (Here is again the little voice).

 ### Don't dispair on what I don't know and make a study plan instead
 Focus on my areas of interest and learn only what is necessary.
-And make this my mantra, let's repeat togheter:
+And make this my mantra, let's repeat together:

 I DON'T NEED TO KNOW EVERYTHING.